preaction/Beam-Runner/CONTRIBUTING.md

 modular, reusable, maintainable, and isolated code (for those times where you need to wholly replace a part of your project).

-The Beam::Emitter distribution is an event emitter.
-Event emitters allow your code to subscribe to interesting events and respond to them, performing additional actions like logging, data transformation, notification, and more.
+Beam::Runner is a simple command to execute routines found in objects from the command line.
+It includes a role for executable objects to implement, and a command-line utility to execute the object's routine.

 The Beam modules are meant to be easy to use and to follow good OO design principles while still being Perly.